last modified:

 Alloyhigher strength than A413 chains can be used for overhead lifts

-This Textron, Detriot built tank was made out of 275.000 ksi tensile, armor steel.
-Due to lack of weld manufacturing quality at the Detroit facility some parts were welded in the wrong location between the tank tracks.
-These welded parts were subject to abnormal stresses that resulted in numerous cracks when the tanks were field tested in Thailand.
+This USA Textron tank was made out of 275.000 ksi tensile, armor steel.
+Due to lack of weld manufacturing management, some parts were welded in the wrong location between the tank tracks.
+These welded parts were subject to abnormal stresses from the tracks and resulted in numerous cracks when the tanks were field tested in Thailand.

 .